spmcv/circuitikz-antiparallel-mosfets/README.md

-# circuitikz-antiparallel-mosfets
+# CircuitTikz-antiparallel-mosfets
-Example of a circuitikz subcircuit demonstrating antiparallel MOSFETs and a current sense resistors.
+Example of a CircuitTikz subcircuit demonstrating antiparallel MOSFETs and a current sense resistors.